 If you are looking for a dive buddy to dive the Blue Heron Bridge with you, I can suggest a couple of things.

-- For new divers, I always recommend hiring a dive guide for your first time diving the Blue Heron Bridge.
+- For new divers or for first-timers at the bridge, I always recommend hiring a dive guide for the Blue Heron Bridge.
 That’s what my wife – the lovely and talented Kathy – and I did the first time we dove the bridge.
 Dive guides know all the secrets and you’ll have a much more enjoyable experience.
-All the local dive centers have professional guides for the bridge.
-If you can’t find one you like, drop me an email and I will recommend someone to you and help you get in contact with them.

 - Facebook groups.
 There are 3 Facebook groups I would recommend you check out.

-- If all else fails, show up a few hours before high-tide and ask around.
-There are always groups there and one of them may be willing to allow you to tag along.
-(I’ve seen it happen)
+- If all else fails, show up a few hours before high tide and ask around.
+There are always groups of divers there and one of them may be willing to allow you to tag along.

-The Blue Heron Bridge at Phil Foster park is a beautiful and easy dive. it is a great dive for new diver or whose who want to practice their skills while enjoying beautiful sea life.
+The Blue Heron Bridge at Phil Foster Park is a beautiful and easy dive. it is a great dive for new scuba divers or those who want to practice their skills while enjoying beautiful sea life.
 If you follow a few simple rules, you will have an enjoyable and safe dive.

 If you are uncomfortable about diving the bridge with just your buddy, contact any of the local dive shops and ask to hire a Dive Master.
 All of them have Dive Masters who can help you get the most out of your dive.